bricomp/EBYTE_E220/README.md

-Updated 20 Aug 2024 - Added option to debug SendStruct output an added a Funtion to SetDefaultParameters,
+Updated 20 Aug 2024 - Added option to debug SendStruct output and added a Funtion to SetDefaultParameters,

 Updated 12/4/2020, added internal buffer clearing to avoid programming and read corruption